-Our 2021/22 Smart Metering Information Technology Costs consequently covered the:
+Our 2022/23 Smart Metering Information Technology Costs consequently covered the:

-- Final portion of the cost of upgrading our smart metering IT user gateway to work with DCC Release 3.0. - Licence update and support costs for our Oracle database software. - Software and hardware support and maintenance costs for our smart metering IT user gateway. - Cost of maintaining a Registration Data Provider (RDP) service. - Costs incurred on our project to integrate our main smart metering IT user gateway with our distribution network management system in order to allow our despatch staff, who assign our engineering repair teams to work activities, to check the supply status of smart meters at premises potentially affected by a power cut. - Costs of our project to develop an Application Programming Interface (API) to share details with other corporate applications (map, Interactive Voice Response (IVR) telephony system, etc.), of an overall view of premises affected by power cuts.
-This overall view of premises' power cut information is being provided by a module of our smart metering IT user gateway, which incorporates both smart metering supply status messages and network control system supply statuses. - Costs to develop a Data Privacy Module providing the functionality to collect and aggregate half-hourly consumption data prior to storage in line with our Data Privacy Plan.
+- Licence support costs for our Oracle database software. - Software and hardware support and maintenance costs for our smart metering IT user gateway. - Cost of maintaining a Registration Data Provider (RDP) service. - Costs incurred on our project to integrate our main smart metering IT user gateway with our distribution network management system in order to allow our despatch staff, who assign our engineering repair teams to work activities, to check the supply status of smart meters at premises potentially affected by a power cut. - Costs to develop and implement an Intelligent Filter that analyses smart metering outage data alongside network monitoring data to identify unknown power loss events. - Costs to develop a Data Privacy Module providing the functionality to collect and aggregate half-hourly consumption data prior to storage in line with our Data Privacy Plan.